Spending family time on the breathtaking Djouce Mountain, Co. Wicklow

 Djouce Mountain overlooks the 6,000 acres Luggala Estate, owned by the Guinness family.
 Lough Tay is impossible to miss when arriving at the JB Malone Car Park.
-The Lough is not only owned by the Guinness family but its dark peaty water and (imported) white sand beach makes it look like a pint of the famous stout too!
+The private Lough is not only owned by the Guinness family but its dark peaty water and (imported) white sand beach makes it look like a pint of the famous stout too!

 There are different starting points to walk up to the summit of Djouce Mountain.
 From the car park take the stony track through the trees ahead of you, this eventually joins a studded wooden boardwalk.
 Continue up the steps where you will find the stone plaque in honour of JB Malone and most of all stunning view over Lough Tay.